Expert in aging and gerontology5447 Woodward Avenue, Rm 289

-Faith Hopp, MSW, Ph.D. is the Associate Professor, Director of the Social Work PhD program, and a Hartford Geriatric Social Work Faculty Scholar.
+Hopp, MSW, Ph.D. is an Associate Professor and a Hartford Geriatric Social Work Faculty Scholar.
 Prior to her faculty appointment at Wayne State University, she was a Research Investigator with the Health Services Research and Development Center of Excellence at the VA Ann Arbor Healthcare System.
 She has served as principal investigator and co-investigator on federal and foundation grants focused on interventions and programs for people facing chronic diseases, including heart failure and diabetes, and end of life issues for these populations.

 Degrees and Certifications